hekl0/MouseController/README.md

 # MouseController

-Control computer mouse with face gestures using machine learning
+A machine learning project to control computer mouse with face gestures

 ### Run